-Every store gets their own URL to share with their brand evangelists and customers via email and social media channels.
+Every store gets its own URL to share with its brand evangelists and customers via email and social media channels.
 But having thousands of pages of thin content (i.e. a couple of coupon codes) isn’t a viable SEO strategy these days.

 Social Media Interaction

 The next step is to get brands to share their vanity URLs.
 In addition to sending each merchant an email with their URL, the site encourages them to share it on social media channels (example).
 In addition to the custom link, they also provide the hashtag to use: # FreeShippingDay.
 Imagine hundreds of small, medium and huge brands tweeting a link to your affiliate site along with your own custom hashtag. #WouldBeNice